The Manual Compliance Approach: What It Actually Involves

 EmployArmor Risk Mitigation

-- Automated monitoring: Laws tracked in real-time; you're alerted same-day when relevant law changes
+- Automated monitoring: Laws tracked in real-time from .gov sources; you're alerted same-day when relevant law changes

 - Deadline tracking: 90-day advance notice before audits due; impossible to miss